docker/docs/desktop/linux/networking.md

 ## Known limitations, use cases, and workarounds

-Following is a summary of current limitations on the Docker Desktop for {{Arch}}
+Below is a summary of the current limitations on the Docker Desktop for {{Arch}}
 networking stack, along with some ideas for workarounds.

 ### Changing internal IP addresses

-The internal IP addresses used by Docker can be changed via the Settings Panel.
-After changing IPs, it is necessary to reset the Kubernetes cluster and to leave any active Swarm.
+The internal IP addresses used by Docker can be changed from the **Settings** panel.
+After changing IPs, you need to reset the Kubernetes cluster and leave any active Swarm.

 ### I cannot ping my containers